chibisnorlax/acnhfaq/index.md

 Your ACNH game is now up to date!

-### Can you transfer your save to another switch?
+### Can I transfer my save data/island to another switch?
-Yes, but you have to contact nintendo to do it right now.
+Yes, but at the moment the service is only available by contacting Nintendo directly.
+Please visit https://en-americas-support.nintendo.com/app/contact or the Nintendo customer service page in your country for more information.

 ### What some other resources for AC:NH?
 You can find them at https://acnh.directory/.